 BioMAX has several CentOS Linux workstations running the GNOME desktop dedicated for data collection.
 The naming convention for these workstations is b-biomax-controlroom-c-‘#’.
-There is also a dedicated machine for remote experimentes, biomax-remote.
-The desktop in all these machines contains several icons that fast link to useful applications for the experiment, like the Albula monitor to view diffraction images, links to MXCuBE, ISPyB and the data processing cluster front end.
+There is also a dedicated machine for remote experiments, biomax-remote.
+The desktop in all these machines contains several icons that fast link to useful applications for the experiment, like the Albula monitor to view diffraction images, links to MXCuBE, ISPyB and the beamposition monitor tool.
 Other software can be accessed from the Applications menu on the Desktop top bar.

-All the beamline computers are located in the MAX IV blue network.
-The blue network is rather isolated to protect all the beamline control software running on it, and in general, it is not possible to access other computers outside this network from it (the only exception is the online cluster for data processing, see next section) or link to web sites outside MAX IV.
+All the beamline computers as well as the biomax-remote are located in the MAX IV blue network.
+The blue network is rather isolated to protect the beamline control software that runs on it, and in general, it is not possible to access other computers outside this network from it (the only exception is the online cluster for data processing, see next section) or link to web sites outside MAX IV.

 There are two HPC clusters available to all MAX IV users:

-The HPC clusters are on the MAX IV white network and it is possible to connect to outside sites from them.
+Unlike the beamline computers, The HPC clusters are on the MAX IV white (office) network and it is possible to connect to outside sites from them.